raspberrypilearning/lost-in-space/en/step_6.md

 forever
 ```

-You can also set a more interesting starting direction for the rock with one of these blocks:
+You can also set a more interesting starting direction for the rock sprite with one of these blocks:

 ```blocks
 turn cw (15) degrees